 How Was Memory Foam Invented?

 The nature of the process of using compounds to make memory foam is troublesome.
 We can hardly say that it is meant for use as a mattress.
 Or any type of product where humans would be longer exposed to it, for that matter.
-Memory foam was first designed for NASA space program.
+This material was first designed for NASA space program.

 Its primary function was to keep astronauts safe during missions in space.
 As it is, memory foam is an excellent shock absorbing material.
 It offers safety in helmets, pads and plenty of other equipment.
 This is because of its design to prevent serious injury to humans.

-The structure of memory foam displaces under pressure or applied force.
+The structure of this material displaces under pressure or applied force.
 The small cavities inside of it compress and change shape.
 This works great for spreading the force throughout its surface area.

 It also helps people with injury to sleep with great comfort.